Liepāja International Airport: Overview

 Liepāja International Airport is situated in South Kurzeme Municipality, 2.7 NM east of Liepāja, 210 km from the capital of Latvia, Riga, and 60 km from the Lithuanian border.
 The territory of the airport covers 2.2 km2 and is integrated within the Liepāja Special Economic Zone.

 On September 20, 2016, the airport was recertified for handling commercial flights after a gap of eight years.
 On December 5, 2016, airBaltic conducted a test flight from Riga to Liepāja using their Bombardier CS300 aircraft.
 On December 6, 2016, it was announced that they would be conducting a further series of test flights in spring 2017.
-Flights to Riga began in 2017 with a Bombardier Dash 8 Q400, between three and five times weekly, but ended in 2020 due to the COVID-19 pandemic and AirBaltic's fleet transition.
+Flights to Riga began in 2017 with a Bombardier Dash 8 Q400, between three and five times weekly, but ended in 2020.

 History

+The airport first began operations as a military airfield in 1940.
 Early during the Cold War, the airfield was a Soviet Anti-Air Defense base.
 Its aircraft shot down a U.S. Air Force PB4Y-2 Privateer BuNo 59645 on April 8, 1950.

 The airport was closed from 20 September 2014 for infrastructure reconstruction works; re-opening on 25 May 2016; fully operational status is from September 2016.

-Airlines and destinations

-As of 31 March 2022, there are no regular passenger flights to/from Liepāja airport.
+The airport held the Baltic International Airshow in 2022.